BMW i8 Roadster interior & comfort

 The driver’s seat and steering wheel have a wide range of adjustment and the techy displays offer up plenty of info on the sportier elements of the car, as well as the more efficiency focused areas.
 A clear head-up display that shows sat-nav directions and other driving data helps as well.

-Material and build quality feels good too, but this is what you’d expect from a car costing this much.
+Material and build quality feel good, too, but this is what you’d expect from a car costing this much.

 Equipment, options and accessories